gtraines/bd-site/_how-it-works/upload-your-data.md

 - A dashboard view that allows users to see all requested purchases
 - Automated emails that keep requesters and approvers informed
 - A history of past purchases, which is useful to reference when making similar future purchases

-The response to C2 has been extremely positive.
-One user said, “C2 has been an incredibly useful tool...in that it combines the best of an email system and a spreadsheet system without the downsides of either."